Tom Lees

-Thomas James Lees (born 28 November 1990) is an English professional footballer who plays as a centre-back for side Peterborough United.
+Thomas James Lees (born 28 November 1990) is an English professional footballer who plays as a centre-back for National League side Harrogate Town.

 Lees began his career in the youth teams at Leeds before turning professional with the Yorkshire club in early 2009.
 He made his professional debut whilst on a season-long loan at Accrington Stanley in their Football League Trophy first round victory over Oldham Athletic in September of the same year.
 He joined Bury on a similar deal the following season and was voted the Players' Player of the Year in the Shakers' promotion-winning campaign before returning to Leeds in the summer of 2012 where he established himself as a first-team regular.
 In September 2012, Lees was called up to the England U21 squad by manager Stuart Pearce.

 Early life

 Lees was born in Birmingham, West Midlands, but moved to Knaresborough, North Yorkshire, when he was four years old.